IntelligentServiceLab/SANFM-DI/README.md

 python SANFM_DI.py
 ~~~

-HINT: The dataset used in this code currently only divides into four domains.
+**Note**: The dataset used in this code currently only divides into four domains.
 The sourse code needs to be modified as appropriate when use new dataset